cs3org/OCM-API/IETF-RFC.md

 ## Validating the payload

-Following the validation of the signature, the host should also confirm the validity of the payload, that is ensuring that the actions implied in the payload actually initiated on behalf of the source of the request.
+Following the validation of the signature, the host SHOULD also confirm the validity of the payload, that is ensuring that the actions implied in the payload actually initiated on behalf of the source of the request.